 5. Cold showers give you attractive hair and skin

 If you’d like to reduce the appearance of acne, cold showers could do the job.
 Hot water dries out your skin, while cold water tightens your cuticles and pores, preventing them from getting clogged.
 You can also use cold showers for shinier, more attractive hair that your partner can’t resist playing with.
 Cold water will close your cuticle, making it less likely dirt can accumulate in your scalp.
-For further reading that will help you improve your skin appearance, check out these four skin care hacks for people who think they’ve tried everything.

 Put it in Practice